Stop Suffering From Heartburn

 That doesn’t make sense, does it?
 If excess acid were the problem, younger people would be suffering from heartburn far more often than older folks.
 But they don’t.

 Another reason to be suspicious of the lower stomach acid = relief from heartburn equation is that stomach acid is there for a reason.
-It not only aids in digestion and nutrient absorption; it also destroys harmful bugs and bacteria that enters your stomach from the food you eat.
+It not only aids in digestion and nutrient absorption; it also destroys harmful bugs and bacteria that enter your stomach from the food you eat.
 Lower stomach acid creates the perfect environment for harmful bacteria and germs to survive and thrive.

 What happens to your stomach over an extended period of lower stomach acid levels is inflammation.
 Inflammation is one of the leading causes of a broad range of health problems – perhaps the main reason.
 And that grim reality affects your stomach as well as the rest of your body.